 - When in doubt, throw it out.

-If you found yourself suffering from food poisoning after the meal, you probably know who and where to a complaint.
+If you found yourself suffering from food poisoning after the meal, you probably know who and where to complain.
 We hope you have learned more after this article and wish you a nice day!

 - Centers for Disease Control and Prevention.
 (2019, November 26).
 How Norovirus Spreads.
 Retrieved 26 December 2019, from https://www.cdc.gov/norovirus/about/transmission.html